OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 3. **Metadeta** Types of data about data.
 Mainly consists of data about data blocks, file size, owner and access rights, etc.
 4. **Inode** A series of nodes arranged in an array and indexed into when the user is accessing a specific inode.
 5. **Indirect Pointer** A type of pointer that points to other pointers which direct the program to a specific memory address or another pointer
 6. **Fixed-Size Cache** A small amount of fast memory inside of a processor to improve the speed of which computational tasks are completed
+[Return](#file-systems-and-directories) to *File Systems and Directories*

 Network File Systems: Chapter 49